htcondor/htcondor/docs/getting-htcondor/index.rst

     for-docker

-These instructions show how to install HTCondor and run all of its components on a single computer for testing and exploration.
-We recommend that new users start here and proceed to the [user quick start guide], links to which will be repeated [...].
-Experienced users ... [admin guide].
+These instructions show how to install HTCondor and run all of its components on a single computer, so that you can test HTCondor and explore its features.
+We recommend that new users start with the first set of instructions here and then continue with the :ref:`quick_start_guide`; that link will appear again at the end of these instructions.

-[fIXME] something about containers/the cloud, point below
+If you know how to use Docker, you may find one of our pre-made images easier to use; see the :ref:`docker` entry.
+If you're familiar with cloud computing, you can also get HTCondor :ref:`in the cloud<cloud>`.

+Experienced users who want to make a HTCondor pool out of multiple physical machines should read the [FIXME] admin quick start guide to choose the first machine on which to follow these instructions.
+For container infrastructures, see the :ref:`docker` or :ref:`kubernetes` entries.
+For cloud infastructures, see the :ref:`cloud` entry.

 .. rubric:: Installing HTCondor with Administrative Privileges